 Students may stay in a dormitory, an apartment, or with a Japanese family, Cost of living in Tokyo can be very high, and housing options often require a commute of an hour or longer from campus by train.

 Students pay their regular UM tuition and pay room and board to SU.
 Living with a family will vary in cost and is arranged through a homestay company partnered with SU.
-Dorms cost about ¥86,000 (with a meal plan) per month.
+Depending on the dorm type dorms cost about ¥86,000- ¥100,000 (with a meal plan) per month.
 Student visas cost ¥3,000 for single entry and ¥6,000 for multiple entry.
 UM financial aid can be applied to tuition, living, and travel expenses while on this program.

 Students register for classes upon arrival at SU.
 One SU credits is equivalent to one UM credit, so students must enroll in a minimum of 12 credits per semester to be considered full-time.